Phone connector (audio): TRRS headset sockets

+Surround sound

-Normally, 3.5 mm three-conductor sockets are used in computer sound cards for stereo output.
-Thus, for a sound card with 5.1 output, there will be three sockets to accommodate six channels: front left and right; surround left and right; and center and subwoofer.
+Sound cards that output 5.1 surround sound have three sockets to accommodate six channels: front left and right; surround left and right; and center and subwoofer.
 6.1 and 7.1 channel sound cards from Creative Labs, however, use a single three-conductor socket (for the front speakers) and two four-conductor sockets.
 This is to accommodate rear-center (6.1) or rear left and right (7.1) channels without the need for additional sockets on the sound card.